 Not all textiles are fabric, however, all fabric is a form of textile.

 Textiles have so many uses that textiles are more often categorized by the industries that use them than by the materials that form them.
 For example, geotextiles are a permeable fabric that filters, separates, protects, reinforces, or drains soil.
 Geotextiles are often used to improve soil on building and development sites.
 These textiles have various types of material like non-woven, warp-knitted, and open-mesh textiles.
 Medical bandages and dressings are classified as healthcare textiles or medical textiles.
-They have been used throughout history for hygiene and first-aid.
+They have been used for hygiene and first-aid.
 Textiles used in agriculture, the automotive industry and other specialized fields are distinct in their categorization.
 The use of the textiles varies wildly even when they have similar components.

-In our modern age, so much effort is placed on creating digital environments to the point where many people lack a tangible element that connects them with brands.
+Today, so much effort is placed on creating digital environments to the point where many people lack a tangible element that connects them with brands.
 Using textiles in your store decor can help establish a tactile experience and thereby create lasting meaningful memories.

 Textiles such as felt are very popular.
 When applied to a wall, it helps environmental graphics take on something akin to a three-dimensional feel and there is also an acoustic component.
 For companies that use open office layouts, felt panels can be crafted into a variety of shapes and sizes that reduce sound levels in addition to adding a visual aesthetic to the business environment.